TITLE Patrol Corporal

 Experience: At least two years of experience is required in positions involving safety and security operations, parking and traffic control, fire prevention, or related fields (e.g., hotel security, airport gate security, department store security, private security firm, parking garage attendants, military police experience).
 At least two years of experience in organizing, preparing, and delivering training programs for adult learners is preferred.

 Skills: Strong verbal and written communication skills are required.
 Excellent interpersonal skills are required.
 Strong organizational skills are required.
 Supervisory skills are required.
 The ability to plan, organize, motivate, and coach a team or multiple teams is required.
-Computer literacy and the ability to learn how to develop online training programs are required.
+Computer literacy and the ability to learn how to deliver online training programs are required.
 The ability to work without close supervision and within a framework of specific guidelines is required.
 The ability to become familiar with the layout of the campus and its buildings is required; the ability to learn and understand departmental general orders is required.
 Technical knowledge of security functions, effective security assessment skills, and effective problem solving skills are required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

-Training: Successful completion of a 240-hour Public Safety Officer training academy prior to assignment or two years of experience as a Public Safety Officer at Missouri State University is required.
+Training: Successful completion of a Public Safety Officer training academy prior to assignment or two years of experience as a Public Safety Officer at Missouri State University is required.

 Effort: The position requires extended periods of standing, the ability to move quickly throughout campus on foot and by bike, including climbing stairs in all University buildings.
 The position periodically requires working in confined spaces and at heights.
 The position requires the ability to lift and carry equipment weighing up to 50 pounds.
 Work is performed primarily out-of-doors, in varied weather conditions.
 Bicycle patrol occurs on all three shifts.
 Employees in this job classification (job title) are designated as essential employees and must report to work as scheduled when University offices are closed due to severe weather.

 Other: The scope of the position may require night time, holiday, and/or weekend work; this position is designated as essential and is required to report to work as scheduled when University offices are closed due to severe weather.
 Positions associated with this position classification may be located in facilities requiring the position to be designated ‘sensitive’ as defined by University policy.
 Positions associated with this position classification may include job duties, responsibilities, or activities that are subject to export control regulations.
 A valid Missouri driver’s license is required.
+Overtime may be required to meet the staffing needs of the department.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Helps to assure new and existing Public Safety Officers and Dispatchers are well-trained for their roles and have up-to-date required annual certifications by delivering basic public safety officer training curriculum for public safety officers.
+1. Helps to assure new and existing Public Safety Officers are well-trained for their roles and have up-to-date required annual certifications by delivering basic public safety officer training curriculum for public safety officers.

 2. Helps to encourage positive relationships between Safety and Transportation and the campus community by providing training about safety issues to various campus organizations and developing and presenting specific crime prevention strategies in response to campus safety trends.